Conspiracy Theories in Fiction

-A good example is the fake moon landing conspiracy theory.
-Since ‘69, die-hard people have uncovered some deception evidence to back the theory up.
-This evidence includes inconsistent photographs and missing records.
-However, if this conspiracy took place, thousands of people would have to be involved, and ‘60s technology could not create a widespread deception.
+A notable example is the alleged moon landing hoax.
+Since 1969, die-hard people have become convinced the entire moon landing did not take place.
+And they have even uncovered some scant evidence to support the theory, including inconsistent photographs and missing records.
+Yet, if this conspiracy had taken place, thousands of people would have had to be involved and keep the secret all these years.

-Let’s pretend the year is 1950, and I write a future moon landing story.
+Let’s pretend the year is 1950, and I want to write a book about a future moon landing that includes a conspiracy theory.
 Our adventure begins with a space organization called NASA.
-They develop a rocket and send astronauts to the moon.
-Yet, the public is skeptical.
-Did they go to the moon, or did they fake everything?
-It turns out the astronauts were used car salespersons, and they gambled away their rocket development funds.
+They developed many rockets, and by 1969, they had made enough progress to send astronauts to the moon.

 You’re the best -Bill